DSprtn/GTFO_VR_Plugin/README.md

 #### HAMMER

 	You have to charge the hammer just like in non-VR GTFO.
+You can only hit with it while it's charging/charged.
+	Haptics and sound indicate the charging level.
+A flash of light indicates the hammer is fully charged.
+	The flash of light and haptics can be turned off.
-Release the button at the beginning of your swing and you will have a ~.7s window to make a hit with it.
-There is a config option to use the 'old' VR hammer which swings by itself.
+	There is also a config option to use the 'old' VR hammer which swings by itself.

 #### AIMING